 There can be many reasons for careful financial planning moving into 2020, not least the fact that we could potentially be heading for an uncertain political climate in light of recent events involving a change of government within the United Kingdom.
-It is safe to say that one must always be conscientious around fiscal planning at all times and the planning into 2020 may seem too farsighted.
-This is true in all financial planning starts from the earliest opportunity available.
-There is no time like the present as a famous quote once decreed, and this certainly applies to financial planning and budgeting effectively.
+It is safe to say that one must always be conscientious around fiscal planning at all times, and the planning into 2020 may seem too farsighted.
+This is true in all financial planning, starting from the earliest opportunity available.
+There is no time like the present, as a famous quote once decreed, and this certainly applies to financial planning and budgeting effectively.

-We decided to look at all of the available tips in terms of trying to save money and have factored these into a top three list of quick money saving ideas which we have detailed below that we will hope you will be able to use, and ultimately we hope will help you to save money into 2020 and beyond.
+We decided to look at all of the available tips in terms of trying to save money and have factored these into a top three list of quick money-saving ideas, which we have detailed below that we will hope you will be able to use, and ultimately we hope we will help you to save money into 2020 and beyond.

 Quick Tip One

 Pay using cash only.
 This might seem like an outdated 1980s idea of money-saving.
-And so, we still believe it is vitally important to try to use cash at every opportunity as a way to save money.
-Although it is possible to pay for everything on plastic by simply touching it against a contactless computer or even by tapping a code into your mobile phone and holding your phone against the contactless machine, this is just a little bit too easy terms of spending what you don’t actually think is there.
-Try drawing out £20 at the start of the day and using that feature be cash purchases throughout the day and then anything left at the end of the day can be carried over to tomorrow.
+And so, we still believe it is vital to try to use cash at every opportunity to save money.
+Although it is possible to pay for everything on plastic by simply touching it against a contactless computer or even by tapping a code into your mobile phone and holding your phone against the contactless machine, this is just a little bit too easy in terms of spending what you don’t think is there.
+Try drawing out £20 at the start of the day and using that feature be cash purchases throughout the day, and then anything left at the end of the day can be carried over to tomorrow.